 Best & Worst Years for Ford F-150 13th Generation (2015-2020)

-In 2015, Ford decided to shake things up like a bartender with a new cocktail recipe.
+In 2015, Ford decided to shake things up like a bartender with a novel cocktail recipe.
 They introduced aluminum-intensive construction, shedding pounds faster than a wrestler before weigh-in.
 The promise?
 Better fuel economy and performance.
 But did they deliver?
-Well, that’s where things get interesting.
+Well, that’s where things get intriguing.

 Here’s the scoop: 2019 and 2020 are the golden years of this generation.
 But the early birds?